 Sounds like what parents do, doesn’t it?
 We learn, we grow up, we have children of our own, and we pass on truth to them.

 P.S.
-For a more thorough look at our philosophy of education, we suggest Biblical Home Education, by Anne Elliott (Foundations Press, 2011).
+For a more thorough look at our philosophy of education, I suggest my book Biblical Home Education.